kostiakoval/kostiakoval.github.io/_posts/2015-07-30-enum-with-raw-value.md

   case Share
 }
 ```
-> Sift 2.0 enums get default String values, like that
+> Swift 2.0 enums get default String values, like that
 > `case ShowPhoto = "ShowPhoto"`

 Now I want to create an enum instance from the raw String value and perform some actions depending on the enum case.